mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 ### Requirements

-The Mapbox Maps SDK for iOS is intended to run on iOS 8.0 and above on the following devices and their simulators:
+The Mapbox Maps SDK for iOS is intended to run on iOS 8.0 and above on the following devices:

-* iPhone 4S and above (5, 5c, 5s, 6, 6 Plus)
+* iPhone 4s and above (5, 5c, 5s, 6, 6 Plus, 7, 7 Plus, 8, 8 Plus, X)
-* iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2)
+* iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2, Pro)
 * iPod touch 5th generation and above

+Note that 32-bit simulators (such as the iPhone 5 or iPad 2) are not supported.

 The Mapbox Maps SDK for iOS requires Xcode 8.0 or higher.
 To use this SDK with Xcode 7.3.1, download and use a symbols build from the [releases](https://github.com/mapbox/mapbox-gl-native/releases) page.